Is there a closing date for recruitment?

 I have a colour vision deficiency.
 Can I still apply?

-Yes - colour vision deficiency is not a barrier to entry, albeit each case will be reviewed by a on an individual basis by a specialist.
+Yes - colour vision deficiency is not a barrier to entry, albeit each case will be reviewed on an individual basis by a specialist.

 Can people with Type 1 Diabetes join the Police if they can prove they have a good fitness level?